wouterpleizier/AlbaVR/README.md

 - Some visual effects lack polish, like when the screen fades to black.

 ## Installation/configuration
-1. Download `BepInEx_x64_5.4.21.0.zip` from https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21
+1. Download `BepInEx_x64_5.4.21.0.zip` (not the x86 version!) from https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21
 2. Download the latest version of the mod from https://github.com/wouterpleizier/AlbaVR/releases/latest
 3. Extract the contents of both zip files to the folder that contains the game's executable (`Alba.exe`)

-The contents of your game folder should now look something like this (make sure the folder and files in **`bold`** exist):
+The contents of your game folder should now look something like this (make sure that the folder and files marked in **`bold`** all exist):

 :file_folder: Alba_Data\
 :file_folder: **`BepInEx`**\